Honey. It's one of the purest real foods, righteously healthy and tasty to boot, right? Not necessarily...

 Unfortunately, not all honey is created equal and the commercialization of this real food has brought about large scale adulteration and plenty of marketing gimmicks.

-2. Keep it Raw.
 Most honeys are heat pasteurized at a high temperature to kill bacteria.
-They problem with this is the bacteria in honey is highly beneficial and they're killing the good stuff!
+The problem with this is the bacteria in honey is highly beneficial and they're killing the good stuff!

-5. High Fructose Corn Syrup.
-Seriously?
-Sadly enough, more than 75% of honey in the US has HFCS added, and often not listed as an ingredient due to ridiculous loopholes.
+Sadly enough, more than 75% of honey in the US has High Fructose Corn Syrup added, and often not listed as an ingredient due to ridiculous loopholes.
+Rice oil is also a common filler.
 Get honey from a source you trust!
 (Food Safety News Article)